nsidc/polarstereo-reformat/README.md

 ## Usage

+### extract

+The `extract` directory contains an IDL procedure for extracting sea ice concentration data from Polar Stereographic grid files.

 ### nsidc0001

-The `nsidc0001` directory contains two scripts for converting [DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures, Version 6](https://nsidc.org/data/nsidc-0001)
-NetCDF data to the original binary format from earlier versions.
+The `nsidc0001` directory contains two scripts for converting [DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures, Version 6](https://nsidc.org/data/nsidc-0001) NetCDF data to the original binary format from earlier versions.
 One script is written in `python` and the other as a `bash` shell script.

 ## License